The evolution of binary neutron star post-merger remnants: a review: Observational evidence for post-merger remnants

-The merger was accompanied by a gamma-ray burst jet that was most-likely structured and off axis~\citep{alexander18, mooley18a, mooley18_superluminal}.
+The merger was accompanied by a gamma-ray burst jet that was most-likely structured and off axis~\citep{troja17_xrays, alexander18, mooley18a, mooley18_superluminal, troja19}.
 In classical gamma-ray burst models, the jet is launched through accretion onto a black hole, leading to interpretations of the $\unit[1.7]{s}$ delay between the gravitational-wave signal and gamma-ray burst~\citep{GW170817_FermiGRB_paper, GW170817_Integral} as the maximum lifetime of a putative neutron star before it collapses into a black hole~\citep[e.g.,][]{metzger18}.
 This is further necessitated by claims that the region around the poles needs to be relatively free of ejecta to efficiently launch an ultra-relativistic jet~\citep[e.g.,][]{ciolfi19}, a point we return to in Sec.~\ref{sec:jetlaunch}.
 This interpretation is contentious.
 There are numerous short and long gamma-ray burst observations with evidence of neutron-star central engines~\citep[e.g.,][]{rowlinson10,rowlinson13,lu15,sarin20}, providing observational evidence jets are not only launched from accretion tori around black holes.
-In addition, numerical-relativity simulations show jets could potentially be launched given sufficiently large, but realistic, magnetic field strengths of the remnant neutron star ($B \gtrsim\unit[10^{14}]{G}$)~\citep[e.g.,][]{giacomazzo13, ciolfi17, mosta20}.
+In addition, numerical-relativity simulations show short gamma-ray burst jets could potentially be launched given sufficiently large, but realistic, magnetic field strengths of the remnant neutron star ($B \gtrsim\unit[10^{14}]{G}$)~\citep[e.g.,][]{ruiz16_sgrb, ciolfi18_sgrb, mosta20, ruiz21}.
 We discuss these points in greater detail in Sec.~\ref{sec:jetlaunch}.
 These observations and simulations disfavour the hypothesis that the remnant of GW170817 \textit{must} have collapsed into a black hole in order to launch the jet, opening the possibility for the remnant to be a long-lived supramassive or an infinitely stable neutron star.

 With the above caveats in mind, \textit{if} the remnant collapsed to a black hole before launching the jet, strong constraints on the non-rotating neutron star maximum mass can be derived, indicating $M_{\rm TOV}\lesssim\unit[2.2]{M_\odot}$~\cite[e.g.,][]{margalit17,rezzolla18,ai20}.
-Although see \citet{shibata19} who derive a more conservative estimate $M_{\rm TOV}\lesssim\unit[2.3]{M_\odot}$ by relaxing some of the assumptions on energy emitted in gravitational-wave and neutrinos indirectly imposed by other analyses.
+Although other analyses derive a more conservative estimate, $M_{\rm TOV}\lesssim\unit[2.3]{M_\odot}$ by relaxing some of the assumptions on energy emitted in gravitational-wave and neutrinos indirectly imposed by other analyses~\citeg{shibata19, ruiz18_170817}.